 While much of France was under German occupation, Paris remained a refuge for soldiers from the French and the Allied powers army units.
 The Eiffel tower thus remained safe.
 You can read more facts about Paris here.

 It’s existence was under greater thread during WWII when Paris was fully occupied by German forces in 1940.
-Hitler visited Paris that same year, and wanted to hang a Nazi flag from the top.
+Hitler visited Paris that same year, and wanted to hang a German Reich flag from the top.
 Unluckily for him, the tower’s lift cables were mysteriously cut right before he could do so.

 Towards the end of the war, in 1944, as the Allies approached Paris, Hitler ordered the German General in charge of Paris to demolish the Eiffel tower and other parts of the city as part of their retreat.
 The General refused and the Eiffel Tower and Paris could finally breathe a huge sigh of relief after 4 long years under threat.